Editor’s note: This article has been updated throughout.

 SNAP

-The proposal would lower the age at which work requirements end by a decade, to 54.
-Right now, parents with dependent children under 18 are exempt from working; the bill lowers that age to 7.
+The proposal lowers the age at which work requirements end by a decade, to 54.
+Right now, parents with dependent children under 18 are exempt from working; the legislation lowers the age to 14.

-Changes to SNAP could affect school nutrition programs, as many students qualify for free meals based on whether they and their families are eligible for food stamps.
+Changes to SNAP are also likely to affect eligibility for school nutrition programs, as many students qualify for free meals based on whether they and their families are eligible for food stamps.

 -